 Let the celebration begin…

-Before dinner service begins you will have ample time to walk around the grounds, visit with local artists, take pictures by the beach overlooking the Black Rock, and witness the traditional Imu Ceremony as the Kalua Pua’a (Kalua Pig) is unveiled.
+Before dinner service begins, you will have ample time to walk around the grounds, visit local artists, take pictures by the beach overlooking the Black Rock, and witness the traditional Imu Ceremony as the Kalua Pua’a (Kalua Pig) is unveiled.
 You will also get a unique opportunity to witness the lighting of the torches by a Hawaiian warrior who will end his task by diving off the top of the Black Rock at sunset.
 So, don’t forget your camera!

 It’s Kau Kau time!

 It’s time to eat… or in pidgin Hawaiian, it’s “Kaukau time”!!
-The Maui Nui Luau at Black Rock is hosted by the Sheraton Maui, which has some of the best chefs on the island, so you can be certain you will find plenty of delicious treats at their traditional Hawaiian buffet, featuring all sorts of salads, hot or cold entrees, and of course mouthwatering desserts.
+The Maui Nui Luau at Black Rock is hosted by the Sheraton Maui, which has some of the best chefs on the island, so you can be confident you will find plenty of delicious treats at their traditional Hawaiian buffet, featuring all sorts of salads, hot or cold entrees, and of course mouthwatering desserts.
 Don’t forget your waiters will be coming by to refresh your drinks, so relax and enjoy your Hawaiian feast!

 We saved the best for last!

-- Waipoli mixed green salad with vine ripe tomatoes, cucumber, carrots, herb ranch dressing, papaya seed vinaigrette, & Oriental sesame dressing
+- Waipoli mixed green salad with vine-ripe tomatoes, cucumber, carrots, herb ranch dressing, papaya seed vinaigrette, & Oriental sesame dressing.

-- Local style macaroni-potato salad
+- Local-style macaroni-potato salad

 - Peppered pipikaula beef & chilled ramen noodle salad